Rachael Knapp Richards

 B.A. in Political Science, University of California, Davis 1991; M.A. in Environmental Studies, Prescott College, Arizona 2006.

-Personal interests include nordic & downhill skiing, whitewater rafting, flyfishing, live music, and international travel.
+Personal interests include nordic & downhill skiing, whitewater rafting, mountain biking, live music, and international travel.

 Board member since 1999